huwdp/huwcode-documentation/docs/conversionfunctions.md

 ## Asc
 `asc(character)`

 Converts a character to an ASCII number.
-Asc function requires one argument.
+Asc function requires 1 argument.
 **Code example**
 ```
 asc("a") /* Result is 97 */